Neal Morse: Solo career

 In 2006, Morse issued Cover to Cover, a collection of cover versions by Mike Portnoy, Randy George and him, recorded during the production of ?, One and Testimony, proving that despite the new focus of his solo career Morse wasn't averse to tackling songs with non-religious themes.
 In early 2007, Morse released Sola Scriptura, a concept album detailing the life and struggles of the German theologian Martin Luther, and corruption within the medieval Church.
 Portnoy and George once again teamed with Morse and were joined by Paul Gilbert (of Racer X and Mr. Big) who contributed a few solo parts.

 Immediately following Sola Scriptura, Morse released the acoustic folk album Songs from the Highway.
 The studio album Lifeline was released on September 30, 2008.
 Morse was once again joined by Portnoy and George, just four months after the release of the Sola Scriptura live DVD.
 A live album, So Many Roads, recorded with his European band, was released on June 30, 2009.

 Testimony 2, a sequel and expansion of the autobiographical story from the first Testimony album, was released May 23, 2011.
 As had become Morse's pattern, he followed that album with a tour and live DVD.
 Also in 2011, he released a book, Testimony, a continued autobiographical look at his life story and spiritual journey explored in more detail than in the associated Testimony albums.

 Momentum was released on September 11, 2012, an album that, in structure, featured several shorter songs and one epic.

-In recent years, Morse has recorded two more cover albums with George and Portnoy (Cover 2 Cover in 2012 and Cov3r to Cov3r in 2020), a guest-heavy prog rock musical retelling the life and Passion of Christ (Jesus Christ the Exorcist, released in 2019), and a biographical album in the vein of Sola Scriptura based on the conversion and writings of Paul the Apostle (Sola Gratia, released in 2020).
+In recent years, Morse has recorded two more cover albums with George and Portnoy (Cover 2 Cover in 2012 and Cov3r to Cov3r in 2020), a guest-heavy prog rock musical retelling the life and Passion of Christ (Jesus Christ the Exorcist, released in 2019), a biographical album in the vein of Sola Scriptura based on the conversion and writings of Paul the Apostle (Sola Gratia, released in 2020), and a two-part musical based on the story of Joseph from the Book of Genesis (The Dreamer and The Restoration, released in 2023 and 2024, respectively).

 During his early solo years, Morse focused most of his touring in Europe and had a band made largely of European musicians.
 The incarnation that toured in Europe for Sola Scriptura, for example, included Collin Leijenaar (drums, music director), Paul Bielatowicz (guitars), Elisa Krijgsman (guitars), Wilco van Esschoten (bass guitar), Jessica Koomen (vocals, keyboards, percussion) and Henk Doest (keyboards).
 For Testimony 2, Morse reunited members from the band that toured the initial Testimony album, including Portnoy, George, Rick Altizer and others.
 He then held a contest to assemble a full-time band, which eventually toured behind Momentum.
 This new band consisted of Mike Portnoy (drums), Randy George (bass), Eric Gillette (guitars, keyboards) and Bill Hubauer (keyboards).
 Guitarist Adson Sodré was in the band until visa issues forced his departure.